dadyarri/dotversion/README.md

 Dotversion is an application to increase version of .NET applications according to [SemVer](https://semver.org)

+It automatically finds a `*.csproj` file in specified directory, reads current version from it, increases version as specified, and (if `-s` wasn't passed) writes it back.

+## Help message

 ```
 ❯ dotversion --help
 dotversion: Utility to increase versions of dotnet's projects according to SemVer (https://semver.org).